From “me” to “us”

 New groups of people have gathered in the area comprising of local citizens with deep roots, as well as those from all over Japan and the entire world.
 While all kinds of people are living, working, and enjoying the cosmopolitan city of Tokyo, art is what connects them from across different backgrounds as it brings to life our neighborhoods’ histories and draws out the future.
 From here, the concept of “us” emerges and each person may even discover a new “me”.

-Under the theme of “Purity x Earnestness x Deviation”, the key words are “art x community” as we work with people in the area to build our own culture in our own place with activities surrounding the concepts of “HISTORY & FUTURE”, “EDUCATION”, “WELL-BEING”, and “RESILIENCY”.
+The key words are “art x community x industry” as we work with people in the area to build our own culture in our own place with activities surrounding the concepts of “HISTORY & FUTURE”, “EDUCATION”, “WELL-BEING”, and “RESILIENCY”.

 The Tokyo Biennale is a celebration for the new city and culture that we ourselves will build.